Tonywuhk/realai.org/exploration.md

 ---
 # Exploration

+Exploration encourages agents to cover the space of possible strategies broadly in order to avoid getting stuck in a local optima.
+It is an important approach to [intrinsic motivation](http://realai.org/intrinsic-motivation).

 [Bellemare et al. (2016)](https://arxiv.org/abs/1606.01868) proposed a measure called *pseudo-count*, which can be derived from an arbitrary density model and is closely related to intrinsically motivated gains in information and prediction.

 ## References